 Investment committees charged with the oversight of their company’s 401(k) retirement plan may be wondering about their duties given recent financial market turmoil.
 While no one can predict the duration or severity of the current stock market correction – let alone the virus outbreak that precipitated it – there are proactive steps investment committees can take today to ensure they are fulfilling their fiduciary responsibilities while offering employees a pathway to retirement.

-We recommend committees include the following three topics on their first quarter meeting agendas.
+We recommend committees include the following four topics on their first quarter meeting agendas.
 For committees that meet once or twice a year, an off-cycle meeting may be helpful to assess the status of your plan and the well-being of your participants.